ehsanexe/my-gnome-customization/README.md

 ## My Gnome Customization
-This README.md file provides instructions for customizing the appearance and extensions of the Gnome desktop environment
+This README.md file provides instructions for customizing the appearance of the Gnome desktop environment

 ### Downloads
 Download the following from repo